cappuccinocosmico/flumph/main_idea.md

 As for hardware targets I want to support now
 - Sensor Nodes: An android phone that runs the software as an app and has access to sensors through the usb-c port
 - Compute Nodes: A regular desktop linux app
 - (LATER IMPLEMENTATION): A framework to allow easy coding of an ESP-32 to interface to other sensor nodes on the network.
+However, I would at least like all our technology decisions to at least be compatible with running on embedded hardware.

+This does mean that it probably makes sense to do everything in terms of a rust monolith.
+Expecially since it has a solution like Dioxus which can handle mobile and desktop apps.

 But for starters I think its a really good idea to just limit the scope as much as possible and think about how to do the following